TurboMap: GPU-Accelerated Local Mapping for Visual SLAM: Design

 \subsection{Local Bundle Adjustment}

 The final component that \SYS{} accelerates by using GPU computation is Local Bundle Adjustment, as illustrated in \autoref{fig:fastMap_breakdown}.
-Local Bundle Adjustment is the most time-consuming stage in local mapping, accounting for approximately 60\% to 75\% of the total execution time, as shown in \autoref{fig:local_mapping_time_breakdown}.
-As discussed in \autoref{sec:related-work}, several prior efforts have been made to accelerate this component due to its significant performance impact.
+As discussed in \autoref{sec:related-work}, several prior efforts have been made to accelerate this component.
 Since this component has been extensively studied and optimized in prior work, we chose to adopt an existing implementation rather than develop a new one from scratch.
 Specifically, we integrate the GPU-accelerated local bundle adjustment from the work of Gopinath et al.~\cite{Gopinath2023}, which is compatible with ORB-SLAM3.
-In this work, the \emph{Schur Complement} method, which is used to reduce the system size and speed up the LBA process, is offloaded to the GPU.
-Their implementation serves as a drop-in replacement block solver for g2o~\cite{Kümmerle2011}, the optimization library used by ORB-SLAM3 for solving the local bundle adjustment problem.
+In this work, the \emph{Schur Complement} method, which is used to reduce the system size and speed up the LBA process, is parallelized on the GPU.
+Their implementation serves as a drop-in replacement block solver for g2o~\cite{Kummerle2011}, the optimization library used by ORB-SLAM3 to solve the local bundle adjustment problem.
+The GPU solver has been numerically validated against the original CPU-based g2o implementation, showing negligible differences in reprojection error, estimated states, and convergence behavior.
+It preserves the same mathematical formulation and optimization framework, ensuring that the acceleration improves efficiency without affecting accuracy or stability.